 With an acceptance rate of 12%, admission to Vanderbilt is very competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class, and have an SAT score of close to 1590, or an ACT score of around 35.

 Not quite there?
-You still have a chance of getting in, but it’s in the single digits.
+You still have a chance of getting in by taking our SAT prep course.
 Let’s take a closer look at Vanderbilt admission statistics.

 Vanderbilt Admissions Statistics

 Vanderbilt’s acceptance rate in 2016 was 12%.
 For students applying to the class of 2020, out of 31,464 applicants, Vanderbilt admitted 3,674.
 The average GPA of admitted applicants was 3.8, the average ACT score was 31, and the average SAT score was 1510.